brooklynnscott00/gelada-chromosome-evolution/population_analyses/divergence_analyses/README.md

 ##### Step 2 Get # of callable sites

-`sbatch population_analyses/divergence_analyses/01_dadi-combine-gvcfs.sh` Combine gvcfs from the cohort of animals that are used in dadi-cli analyses
+`sbatch 05_dadi-combine-gvcfs.sh` Combine gvcfs from the cohort of animals that are used in dadi-cli analyses `sbatch 06_dadi-gatk-call-all-sites.sh`
 `Call all sites`
 `Remove repetitive regions`
 `Remove exons`